m16p/chase-offer-monitor/README.md

 ## Other notes

+### Help, Automatic Login stopped working! ###
+The automatic login feature (either through setting the username+password in the config file, or using the `--username <username> --password <password>` command-line-arguments) is somewhat brittle.
+It relies on using a Chase login page which does *not* put the username/password textfields in a sub-iframe.
+Most Chase login pages do put these in sub-iframes, unfortunately.
+As of this writing, the URL set by `START_FOR_AUTO_LOGIN` in the .js file does not have sub-iframes, so that works currently.
+But Chase could change that at any point (like they did for the previous `START_FOR_AUTO_LOGIN` page I was using).

+If the script suddenly just hangs at login seemingly doing nothing, then try running the script with `--nocred` (manually entering your username+password in the browser) and see if it works.
+If that works, then that means that auto-login has stopped working likely because Chase has changed the `START_FOR_AUTO_LOGIN` to have sub-iframes again.
+PM me and I can try to fix it, though in the meantime hopefully using `--nocred` works alright.

 ### Unknown min/max ###
 Until you add an offer to your card, Chase does not display the minimum purchase or maximum discount.
 So for eligible-but-not-added offers, those values will say "unknown" in the email.